Kenneth R. Fletcher

 Mary’s priorities for the township include increasing voter education and engagement, improving the vacancy and aesthetics of the Saginaw Highway corridor, and continuing open transparency in township decision making.

-There are numerous things that Doug views as priorities over the next several years
+There are numerous things that Doug views as priorities over the next several years, which include:

 - Improving communications with citizens and neighborhoods to address issues of importance to residents